pascal-fb-martin/housemech/README.md

 This service loads a Tcl automation script from HouseDepot, repository "scripts" and name "mechrules.tcl".

-This script defines triggers that HouseMech will call when a matching event or control point change occurs.
+This script defines triggers that HouseMech will call when a matching event, sensor data or control point change is detected.
 A trigger is a Tcl proc which name matches the source that caused the trigger.
 The match between the source and the Tcl proc is entirely based on the proc name.

+### Event triggers

 This service uses 3 fields from an House event record: category, name and action.

-The following types of trigger procs can be defined:

 ```
 proc EVENT._category_._name_._action_ {} {